Step Back in Time: Exploring the village of Kilmacthomas

 Introduction

 Kilmacthomas is a hidden gem in Ireland, with a rich history and beautiful scenery.
 It’s located in the heart of the Comeragh Mountains and has been an important town for centuries.
-From ancient sites to stunning waterfalls, Kilmacthomas has something for everyone.
+From ancient sites to stunning nearby waterfalls, Kilmacthomas has something for everyone.

 History